dominikh/gotraceui/README.md

 All original work is copyrighted by its respective authors (consult the git log.)
 Parts of the code are derived from Go, © The Go Authors.
 Parts of the code are derived from Gio, © The Gio authors.
-Parts of the code are derived from go-tinylfi, © Damian Gryski `font/fallback.ttf` is derived from the DejaVu fonts, © Bitstream, © Tavmjong Bah
+Parts of the code are derived from go-tinylfu, © Damian Gryski `font/fallback.ttf` is derived from the DejaVu fonts, © Bitstream, © Tavmjong Bah
 `doc/manual/images/olive.jpg` is © Charlotte Brandhorst-Satzkorn, photographer and owner of the subject.